StuartIanNaylor/MagicMirror-Install-Guide-Raspberry-0-to-3/Make things Plymouth pretty/README.md

 You will have to change /path/to/image.file to the folder you ran the wget and are going to store the image.
 Arch Linux have a good doc on feh https://wiki.archlinux.org/index.php/feh

-To finalise run raspi-config once more just to make sure Choose spashscreen at boot and also console autologin and reboot.
+To finalise run sudo raspi-config once more just to make sure Choose spashscreen at boot and also console autologin and reboot.